alexeilebedev/openacr/README.md

 We see largely the same result, except the columns are not aligned.
 By default, acr flag `-pretty` is set to true, which aligns columns in blocks of 25.

+#### The -before option

+When creating a new field with `acr_ed`, it can be inserted before another field by specifying `-before <field>`.
+Alternatively, you can always call up `acr -t -e ctype:<ctype>` and make the adjustment by hand, or just go into the `data/dmmeta/field.ssim` table and swap two lines in a text editor.
+These are all equally valid approaches.

 ### Creating a Subset Table

 Now let's create another table which will be a subset of the first, and populate it.